-There is a possibility of taking a year out (at the end of Year 2) to study abroad or take a professional placement (or a combination of the two), leading to a 4-year (BSc).
+There is a possibility of taking a year out (at the end of Year 2) to take a professional placement, leading to a 4-year (BSc).
 We believe that the ability to choose the programme that best suits your needs is one of the major strengths of our programmes at the University of Bath.
 Some of you will have specifically applied for one of these particular routes.
 Those of you who applied for a non-placement programme may request a transfer.